 CS/LU90 Do keep in mind that a LINQ-query is evaluated lazily.
 This is especially important at boundaries of components.
 For example a component that returns IEnumerable<T> and implements it internally by a LINQ-query may need to use ToList() to enforce query evaluation to provide a consistent state to the caller.

-CS/LU100 You should use Any() to determine whether an IEnumerable<T> is empty.
+CS/LU100 Do use Any() to determine whether an IEnumerable<T> is empty.

 Asynchronous Programming